bouteillerAlan/postier/README.md

 - **Response Handling**
   - Real-time response display
   - Response in raw or preview or pretty
-  - If the response is view in "pretty" you have syntax-highlighted in JSON, XML, HTML or Text
+  - If the response is view in "pretty" you have syntax-highlighted via `prism-react-renderer`
   - Response headers viewer
   - HTTP status code display
-  - Error handling with clear error messages

 - **User Interface**
-  - Modern, clean design using Radix UI
+  - Modern, clean design using Radix UI & icon
-  - Dark/Light mode support
+  - Dark/Light/Auto mode support (via Radix theme)
-  - Loading states with animated spinner
-  - Tabbed interface for request/response data
+  - Pretty theme choice (via prism-react-renderer)
+  - Accent color choice (via Radix theme)
+  - UI scale choice (via Radix theme)

+- **Self sync config & history**
+  - Config and history are saved into two `txt` file, like so you can sync it the way you want.
+  - Example of path in linux (both path are visible via the setting tab):
+    - `/home/$USER/.local/share/com.postier.app/history.txt`
+    - `/home/$USER/.config/com.postier.app/history.txt`

+## Roadmap

+- [ ] Improve the performance (in part by avoiding the rerender when switching tab, radix tab implies a rerender, so I plan to use another component)
+- [ ] Error handler with a card alert to show it to the user
+- [ ] Performance plot (prepare, dns lookup, tcp handshake and so on)
+- [ ] Tabs
+- [ ] Collections

 ## Tech Stack